Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Conclusion

 \section{Conclusion}

-In this paper, we studied a two-player LQ zero-sum stochastic differential game for inhomogeneous systems with regime switching and random coefficients.
-We succeeded in obtaining the optimal feedback control-strategy pairs for the two players via some new kind of multidimensional BSDEs.
+In this paper, we studied zero-sum SLQD games for systems with regime switching and random coefficients.
+We obtained the optimal feedback control-strategy pairs for the two players via some new kind of multidimensional BSDEs.
 The solvability of the indefinite SREs is interesting in its own right from the BSDE theory point of view.
-We also studied this game for homogeneous systems under closed convex cone control constraints and obtained the corresponding optimal feedback control-strategy pairs.
-At last, we solved several portfolio selection problems with different short-selling prohibition constraints in a non-Markovian regime switching market.
+For homogeneous systems, we put closed convex cone control constraint and obtained the corresponding optimal feedback control-strategy pairs.
+At last, we solved several portfolio selection problems with possible no-shorting constraints in a non-Markovian regime switching market.

-Extensions in other directions can be interesting as well.
-For instance, (1) The control problem or game with non-Markovian regime switching in partially observable framework.
-The optimal feedback control-strategy pairs in this paper depend on the sample path.
-However, Brownian motion is difficult to be directly observed in practice.
-What players can observe is the state of the system or an observation process, and they formulate controls or strategies by the observed information $\mathcal{G}$.
-In this case, controls or strategies are $\mathcal{G}$-adapted processes.
-(2) The solvability of matrix-valued system of indefinite SREs, which is unavoidable when the system state is multidimensional.
+There are many possible interesting extensions.
+For instance, (1) The optimal feedback control-strategy pairs in this paper depend on the sample path.
+What players can usually observe in practice is the state of the system or another observation process.
+So one can consider the problem in a partially observable framework, where controls or strategies are adapted to the observed information.
+(2) One can consider the problem with multidimensional state process, in which case one has to study the solvability of matrix-valued indefinite SREs.